tobyweston/learn-scala-java-devs/errata.md

-# Errata for _Learn Scala: A Practical Primer for Java Developers_
+# Errata for _Scala for Java Developers: A PracticalPrimer for Java Developers_

 On **page xx** [Summary of error]: